beejjorgensen/bgnet0/src/bgnet0_part_1900_projectsubnets.md

 network, we need to do some work in figuring out how IP addresses, subnet masks, and subnets all work together.

-In this project we'll put some of the work from the explorations into practice.
+In this project we'll put some of the work from the chapters into practice.
 We'll:

 * Write functions to convert dots-and-numbers IP addresses into single